metabrainz/picard-docs/source/getting_started/status_icons.rst

 |img-track-audio|

-   | This icon indicates that the track is an audio track and that there is no file currently matched.
+   | This icon indicates that the track is an audio track and that there is no single file currently matched.
+This appears if there is no file matched, of if there are multiple files matched.
    |

 .. |img-track-video| image:: ../images/track-video.png